pivotal/docs-tap/cli-plugins/apps/troubleshooting/troubleshooting-workload.hbs.md

 Look at the supply chain or delivery steps for status and review the messages section for clues when the workload appears to be having issues.

-Below are some of the most common issues with an explanation of the possible cause:

 ### Local Path Development Error Cases

+The section describes the cause and resolution for some of the most common issues.

 - **Message**: Writing `registry/project/repo/workload:latest`: Writing image: Unexpected status code *401 Unauthorized* (HEAD responses have no body, use GET for details)